aj3423/joy-typing/README.md

 ## How it works
 **1. The Mode concept**

- The idea comes from Vim, there could be different kinds of modes: *normal*, *speech*, *motion control*.
+ The idea comes from Vim, it can be configured to have multiple modes: *normal*, *speech*, *motion control*.
 The Joy-Con has a very limited number of buttons, but the same button can trigger different actions in different modes, hence it's greatly extended.

 **2. Word Mapping**